 Khrushchev.
 Cheerful Nikita

-In Nikita Khrushchev lived two persons: one of them was sincere, kind, and even a little naive; the other was aggressive, ignorant, cultureless and extravagant.
+In Nikita Khrushchev two persons lived: one of them was sincere, kind, and even a little naive; the other was aggressive, ignorant, cultureless and extravagant.
 He liked to talk and talked a lot, almost every week he gave interviews.
 He could suddenly lose control and get into a rage.
 Kremlin doctors diagnosed him with manic-depressive illness.
 By the 60s, Khrushchev did not belong to himself and became obsessed with the ideas.

 Sergei Rachmaninoff.
 Rain Man

 Great composer, conductor and pianist Sergei Rachmaninoff was a very modest man, detached from all earthly things.
 Today, perhaps, he would be diagnosed with autism.
 His vulnerable soul had gone through tremendous turmoil and loss.
 His family went bankrupt and they had to live with relatives in St. Petersburg.
-The eldest sister Elena died of leukemia, younger sister Sofia died of diphtheria, father left the family and mother withdrew into herself.
+The eldest sister Elena died of leukemia, younger sister Sofia died of diphtheria, his father left the family and the mother withdrew into herself.
 In 1900 Rachmaninoff fell ill, it seemed people didn’t need his music.
 Anton Chekhov’s death shocked the composer.
 They were very close friends.
 From that moment, he felt the fullness of his loneliness, and thought he could not get rid of it.
-In 1917, Sergei emigrated to America and stopped composing (he wrote several works shortly before his death).
+In 1917, Sergei emigrated to America and stopped composing (he created several works shortly before his death).
 Getting huge fees, he continued to live secluded life.
 Rachmaninoff died of cancer on March 28, 1943 in Beverly Hills.

 Mikhail Lermontov.
 It’s boring and sad

 Mikhail Lermontov was born with a whole bunch of inherited and acquired diseases: scrofula, rickets, increased nervousness.
 His grandfather committed suicide (poisoned), and his mother was an extremely nervous woman.
-His father was a violent and cruel tyrant.
+You know, his father was a violent and cruel tyrant.
 Already in early childhood, the boy showed his schizophrenic nature: cruelty wonderfully combined with an extraordinary kindness and sense of justice.
 He had a passion for destruction, was extremely irritable, moody, stubborn.
-He had a hot fantasy, which we can see in his works.
+He had hot fantasy, which we can see in his works.
 Another fact that influenced the isolation of the poet, was his ugliness, which almost disappeared with age, but left an indelible imprint on the soul.
 The poet was extremely amorous, but women didn’t like the evil and arrogant men.
-Lermontov too often made fun of others and the number of his enemies increased with rapid speed.
+Lermontov often made fun of others and the number of his enemies increased with rapid speed.
 As a result, the poet was shot by a kind and hearted person, whom he brought almost to madness.

 There is World Mental Health Day on October 10.